Cosmological gravitational particle production and its implications for cosmological relics: CGPP for spin- particles

-\para{High-$k$ power law tail} For the highest wavenumber modes shown on the figure, the spectrum develops a power law tail that falls off like $\tk^{-3/2}$ or $\tk^{-15/2}$ depending on $\tm$.
-This behavior is discussed at length in \sref{sub:inflaton_annihilations}, and here we briefly summarize.
+\para{High-$k$ power law tail} For the highest wave number modes shown in \fref{fig:es-conformal}, the spectrum develops a power-law tail that falls off like $\tk^{-3/2}$ or $\tk^{-15/2}$, depending on $\tm$.
+This behavior is summarized here and further discussed in \sref{sub:inflaton_annihilations}.
 At the end of inflation, the inflaton field oscillates around the minimum of its potential.
-If $m_\cphi > \He$ then these oscillations are rapid, which evades the argument at the end of the preceding paragraph by providing support for the Fourier transform of $\dot{\omega}_k / \omega_k$ at frequency of $2m \approx 2 m_\cphi$.
+If $m_\cphi > \He$ then these oscillations are rapid, which evades the preceding argument by providing support for the Fourier transform of $\dot{\omega}_k / \omega_k$ at frequency of $2m \approx 2 m_\cphi$.
 Moreover, the system can be understood to consist of a collection of cold inflaton particles.
 These particles interact gravitationally with one another and with the scalar spectator.
 In particular, they can annihilate as $\cphi \cphi \to \chi \chi$ through an $s$-channel graviton exchange provided that $m \equiv m_\chi < m_\cphi$.
 The $\chi$ particles produced in this way carry a momentum of $p_\chi \approx m_\cphi$, which begins to decrease due to cosmological redshift.
-The earliest particles to be produced have an comoving wavenumber (\ie, comoving momentum) of approximately $k \approx \ae m_\cphi$ and the last particles to be produced just before reheating is completed have $k \approx \aRH m_\cphi$.
-By considering the scattering rate, one can show that the spectrum decreases as a power law across this range of wavenumbers.
-If $m < m_\cphi$ then the 2-to-2 channel is kinematically accessible and it dominates giving \ba{ \frac{a^3 n_k}{\ae^3 \He^3} \approx C \tm^4 \tk^{-3/2} \quad \text{for $\frac{m_\cphi \kappa}{\He} < \tk < \taRH \frac{m_\cphi \kappa}{\He}$} \;, } where $C = (9 / 1024 \pi) (m_\cphi / \He)^{-5/2} \kappa^{5/2}$ \rref{Chung:2018ayg} is applicable for Quadratic Inflation.
-However, if $m_\cphi < m < 2 m_\cphi$ then the 2-to-2 channel is kinematicaly forbidden and the 4-to-2 channel dominates giving $n_k \propto \tk^{-15/2}$ instead.
-To understand the change in this power law behavior in \fref{fig:es-conformal} recall that Quadratic Inflation has $m_\cphi \approx 2 \He$, so the break from $\tk^{-3/2}$ to $\tk^{-15/2}$ happens at around $\tm = 2$.
+The earliest particles to be produced have a comoving wave number (\ie, comoving momentum) of $k \approx \ae m_\cphi$, and the last particles to be produced just before reheating is completed have a comoving wavenumber of $k \approx \aRH m_\cphi$.
+By considering the scattering rate, one can show that the spectrum decreases as a power law across this range of wave numbers.
+If $m < m_\cphi$ then the two-to-two channel is kinematically accessible and it dominates, giving \ba{ \frac{a^3 n_k}{\ae^3 \He^3} \approx C \tm^4 \tk^{-3/2} \quad \text{for $\frac{m_\cphi \kappa}{\He} < \tk < \taRH \frac{m_\cphi \kappa}{\He}$} \com } where $C = (9 / 1024 \pi) (m_\cphi / \He)^{-5/2} \kappa^{5/2}$ \rref{Chung:2018ayg} is applicable for quadratic inflation.
+However, if $m_\cphi < m < 2 m_\cphi$ then the two-to-two channel is kinematically forbidden and the 4-to-2 channel dominates giving $n_k \propto \tk^{-15/2}$ instead.
+To understand the change in this power-law behavior in \fref{fig:es-conformal}, recall that quadratic inflation has $m_\cphi \approx 2 \He$, so the break from $\tk^{-3/2}$ to $\tk^{-15/2}$ happens at around $\tm = 2$.